Table of Contents

 This rifle is not for everyone, but it is putting up a good fight against the AR-15 rimfire rifles which are being produced by other manufacturers, such as Colt and Smith & Wesson.
 The SR-22 is a lot of fun to shoot, overall. .22LR cartridges are always a good choice, whether plinking out in nature or target practicing at the range.
 You can mount whatever you want to that rail, and really customize your rifle to fit your needs.

 The major disadvantage of this rifle is the takedown factor.
 The SR-22 never gained much popularity as a home-defense weapon, and it wasn’t meant to do so.
 9mm and .380 caliber weapons have got that market covered.
 Clearly, this is a weapon meant for other uses.
 The standard capacity of 10 rounds is somewhat limiting, but factory-made magazines and aftermarket options are readily available.
-The weight is another issue, but the again, some people want to really feel the rifle, and generally put more stock into steel-based firearms.
+The weight is another issue, but then again, some people want to really feel the rifle, and generally put more stock into steel-based firearms.

 The price is right.
 Not the MSRP, but the street price.
 If you can find it for less than $500, that is already a pretty good deal.
-Ruger are known for their high quality and reliability, and this gun is no different.
+Ruger is known for their high quality and reliability, and this gun is no different.
 A 10/22 in an AR-15 chassis – it is an interesting model, to say the least.
 It is not simply an AR-15 chambered in .22LR.
 The magazine is patented, the action is legendary, and the performance is more than satisfactory.
 Ruger set standards in the firearms industry, and the SR-22 is another great product in a long line of rifles which Ruger produce.
 Fun, convenient, and accurate.